Part 09: Making a report

 ensures that the commands are printed.

-Note that it helps to add space before and after ### and text blocks so that they render properly.
+Note 5: It helps to add space before and after ### and text blocks so that they render properly.
 Results look like Figure 3 below.

 I do encourage you to explore Markdown — it’s really handy and simple to learn.
 You can use the editor included in Rcmdr (or RStudio, which is really nice for generating markdown reports), or you can copy the script into your favorite text editor (e.g., Notepad, TextEdit), make your changes, then copy back to Rcmdr before rendering.
 See https://en.wikipedia.org/wiki/Markdown#Example for some suggestions.
 A nice tutorial is available at https://www.markdowntutorial.com/.